vivaria/edisonrul.ing/docs/source/cards/my-body-as-a-shield.md

-# MY BODY AS A SHIELD
+# My Body As A Shield

 > ① Activate only by paying 1500 Life Poitns when your opponent activates a card with an effect that would destroy 1 or more monster(s) on the field.
 Negate the activation of that card and destroy it.